solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 });
 ```

-### Create the NFT
+#### Create the NFT

 After uploading the NFT's metadata, you can finally create the NFT on the
 network.
 The Metaplex SDK's `create()` method allows you to create a new NFT
 with minimal configuration.
-This method will handle the creation of the mint
+This method will handle creating the mint account,
-account, token account, metadata account, and master edition account for you.
+token account, metadata account, and master edition account for you.
+The data
-The data provided to this method will represent the onchain portion of the NFT
+provided to this method will represent the onchain portion of the NFT metadata.
-metadata.
-You can explore the SDK to see all the other input that can be
+You can explore the SDK to see all the other input optionally supplied to this
-optionally provided to this method.
+method.

 ```typescript
 const { nft } = await metaplex.nfts().create(